upstash/qstash-js/examples/workflow/hono/README.md

 # QStash Workflow Hono Example

 This is an example of how to use QStash Workflow in a Hono project.
+You can learn more in [Workflow documentation for Hono](https://upstash.com/docs/qstash/workflow/quickstarts/hono).

 ## Development